14. 900-1200 Women Crusaders and Stabilizers

 - Does the Queen seem open to reforms to women’s dress?
 Why or why not?

-JOan of arc: Hear the Words of God and the Maid!
+Joan of Arc: Hear the Words of God and the Maid!

 This is a letter to the King of England from Joan of Arc.
 In the letter, Joan refers to herself as “the maid.”